ReinUrmet/Betting_bot/README.md

 A Java bidding bot for the Playtech Summer 2026 internship assignment.
 Competes in real-time ad auctions against other bots, bidding on video advertising impressions to maximize value per ebuck spent.

+## Java version
+- Using java version 21

 ## Requirements

 - Java 8 or higher